pymc-devs/pytensor/doc/library/printing.rst

         :param x: any symbolic variable
         :returns: symbolic identity(x)

-        When you use the return-value from this function in an Pytensor function, running the function will print the value that `x` takes in the graph.
+        When you use the return-value from this function in an PyTensor function, running the function will print the value that `x` takes in the graph.